 12. Documentation of active resident membership in California professional, service, or social organization – school organization not accepted.

 If the applicant is under the age of 18, his or her parents must have had legal residence within the State of California for 12 consecutive months preceding the day before the first day of the semester.

-*this exemption is not available for persons who are absent from California, but who are taking distance education classes.
+*This exemption is not available for persons who are absent from California,and are taking distance education classes.

 If you are classified as a non-resident for tuition purposes you must prove both physical presence in California for one full year immediately preceding the semester determination date, and intent to make California the permanent home for the past year (California Administrative Code Title 5, Section 54024).
 Presence and intent may be manifested in many ways – no one factor has priority.